Overview: Alzheimer’s Disease

 - It is the most common cause of dementia and currently available therapies treat symptoms, not the disease itself which is ultimately fatal.1

 - With the world’s aging population, AD is quickly becoming “The Disease of the Century”3, a global epidemic and a socio-economic burden impacting families, social service, and healthcare delivery systems.1

 Symptoms of AD generally occur in patients in their mid-60s, though symptoms may occur earlier in patients with familial forms of AD stemming from a genetic predisposition.
 The disease is initially characterized by progressive memory loss, and then slow progression to severe difficulty in accessing basic brain functions, prompting mental disorders.

 Alzheimer’s Disease is a multifactorial disorder that involves several different etiopathological mechanisms ultimately leading to neurodegeneration illustrated at the cellular level by the presence of neurofibrillary tangles composed of the hyper-phosphorylated forms of the protein tau and insoluble β-amyloid plaques.
-The involvement of multiple pathways in the pathogenesis of AD poses a challenge for drug discovery; however, findings from recent studies suggest that the Wnt signaling pathway plays a central role in neuronal dysfunction in AD and other neurodegenerative diseases.4

 - Alzheimer’s Association.
 2016 Alzheimer’s Disease Facts and Figures.
 Alzheimers Dement.
 2016;12(4).

 - Alzheimer’s Disease International.
 World Alzheimer’s Report 2015: The Global Impact of Dementia.http://www.alz.co.uk/research/WorldAlzheimerReport2015.pdf.
 Accessed 10/22/2016.